Great minds think alike

 It may occur that an editor has already printed something on the identical subject - great minds think alike, you know.

-Thomas Paine, the English-born revolutionary who became one of the founding fathers of the USA, like many today, had a different response to the idea that 'great minds think alike', i.e. "No, they don't".
+Thomas Paine, the English-born revolutionary who became one of the founding fathers of the USA, like many today, had a different response to the idea that 'great minds think alike', that is, "No, they don't".
 He expressed that opinion in the 1792 political pamphlet The Rights of Man, edition 2 :

 I do not believe that any two men, on what are called doctrinal points, think alike who think at all.
 It is only those who have not thought that appear to agree.